jaylabelle/collaborative-adventures/adventure001/key.md

 Level 2 (Mine Vestibule Level)
 -------------------------------------------------------------

 1. 40×80′ **Equipment Storage Room** Contains mining equipment, (pickaxes, carts, shovels, helmets, torches, some assorted pieces of kobold clothing in bad condition.)
+It also contains a
 2. 30×50′ **Ore/rock/material Storage Room** Contains piles of various raw, indiscernible substances.
 Locked door on the south end.
 The lock is sturdy.
 3. 30×30′ **Counting/valuables room** Contains 3 treasure chests on near the south wall.
 There are two desks, one with small piles of indiscernible ores, like the ones in the ore storage room on it.
 The other desk has nothing on top.
 Both desks have drawers.
 4. 40×20′ **Guard room** There is a locked door on the northern wall next to a barred window leading into the landing area.
 There is a small shelf/table under the window.
 There are two chairs near the south wall.
 There are some more pieces of kobold clothing here.